CERIT-SC/rancher-apps/charts/owncloud/v0.1/app-readme.md

 You can check the mount point entering the `pod` and issuing `df -h` to see the mount point, for more, see [documentation](https://docs.cerit.io/docs/owncloudclient.html).

-The *remote* folder if name on the OwnCloud server such as, `Documents`, `Photos`.
-If you set remote folder to `/`, all your data from the OwnCloud server will be synced.
+The *remote* folder if name on the ownCloud server such as, `Documents`, `Photos`.
+If you set remote folder to `/`, all your data from the ownCloud server will be synced.

 ### Note

-* Data synchronisation is *always bidirectional*, meaning you cannot sync only from OwnCloud server or only to OwnCloud server.
-Data is synced both from and to the OwnCloud server.
+* Data synchronisation is *always bidirectional*, meaning you cannot sync only from ownCloud server or only to ownCloud server.
+Data is synced both from and to the ownCloud server.

 * Data synchronisation is done every 30 seconds.